Understanding ITC and EVP: Key Differences in Paranormal Communication

 - Psychic Medium Karenš¹

-- 8 min read
+- 7 min read

 What is ITC?

 ITC refers to "real-time" communication with spirits using electronic devices.
+These devices allow for immediate interaction with the other side.
+ITC includes:

 What is EVP?

-Common Misconception: Spirit Boxes & EVP
+Common Misconception: Spirit Boxes vs. EVP

 1. Credibility Issues